The Ultimate Secret to Doing What Needs to be Done

 Joshua Had a Decision Too

-A similar thing happened to Joshua in the Old Testament.
+A similar experience happened to Joshua in the Old Testament.
 (Verses: Joshua 7:10-12)

 Moses recently died and Joshua was in charge.
 God led them to victory over Jericho in a most unique way (Joshua 6 if you want to read about it).
 It was time to turn their attention to Ai.
 God told them to attack and destroy everything – leave nothing alive and take no treasure.
 Joshua sent a team right from Jericho to Ai.
 They knew God told them they would win, so they were confident it would end in their favor.
 But then it didn’t.
 They lost.
 The remaining army dragged themselves home to report the loss.